 Yes, publishing and patenting are completely compatible if the Lab files for patent protection before you first publish.
-Contact Innovation and Partnerships Office before you publish or speak publicly about an invention so that we can take appropriate action to protect it.
+Contact Intellectual Property Office before you publish or speak publicly about an invention so that we can take appropriate action to protect it.
 Technology transfer involves moving an invention or software from the Lab to the marketplace, usually by licensing it to a company that further develops the invention and commercializes it.

 What might I inadvertently do that would jeopardize getting a patent?

-Some or all patent rights may be lost if you make a public disclosure before the Innovation and Partnerships Office files a patent application.
+Some or all patent rights may be lost if you make a public disclosure before the Intellectual Property Office files a patent application.
 A disclosure includes any publicly available written, electronic, or oral description of the invention.
 Internal disclosures to Lab employees are fine.
 Please contact the Patent Group at x7058 for advice before you publish or present.

 What is a Nondisclosure Agreement?

-The Innovation and Partnerships Office can arrange an Nondisclosure Agreement (NDA) that allows you to have a confidential discussion about your technology with non-Lab personnel or lets you receive proprietary information from a third party.
+The Intellectual Property Office can arrange an Nondisclosure Agreement (NDA) that allows you to have a confidential discussion about your technology with non-Lab personnel or lets you receive proprietary information from a third party.
 As of January 25, 2016, all NDA requests must be made online.
 Go to the Innovation Portal to start the process.